pagliares/refactoring-hands-on/README.md

     <img src="UML_Diagrams/09/09_03/Class_Diagram.png" alt="UML Class diagram">
 </p>

-### 09.4 - refactoring-hands-on
+### 09.4 - refactoring-hands-on (FINAL VERSION ON THIS HANDS-ON)

+This final version of this Hands-on.
+It uses (again) the Move Method Refactoring as an intermediary step towards the State/Strategy design patterns.

-This version uses (again) the Move Method Refactoring.
-It moves the method lerPontosLocadorFrequente(int diasAlugados) of class Filme to Class Preco.
+This version It moves the method lerPontosLocadorFrequente(int diasAlugados) of class Filme to Class Preco.
 A method with same signature still remains in class Filme, but it only delegates to the method lerPontosLocadorFrequente(int diasAlugados) on class Preco.

 Since the implementation only differs for new releases (lançamentos), the method lerPontosLocadorFrequente(int diasAlugados) in the superclass is not abstract.
-It is overriden onlly in the PrecoNormal class.
+It is overriden only in the PrecoNormal class.

+I strongly suggest the students compare the UML Class and Sequence Diagrams of this version with the Diagrams of version 1 of this hands-on.
+The program does the same, but as you can see, with a completely new design.

 ### UML Class Diagram: